California Water Service Group - GuruFocus.com

 California Water Service Group (: CWT) is the largest regulated water utility in the western United States.
 It provides high-quality, reliable water and/or wastewater services to more than 2 million people in California, Hawaii, New Mexico, Washington, and Texas through its regulated subsidiaries, California Water Service, Hawaii Water Service, New Mexico Water Service, and Washington Water Service, and its utility holding company, Texas Water Service.

 What sets Group apart is its commitment to enhancing the quality of life for its customers, communities, employees, and stockholders.
-Working as one team, Group’s 1,100+ employees lead the way in protecting the planet, caring for people, and operating with the utmost integrity.
+Guided daily by their promise to provide quality, service, and value, Group’s 1,100+ employees lead the way in protecting the planet, caring for people, and operating with the utmost integrity.
 Integral to Group’s strategy is investing responsibly in water and wastewater infrastructure, sustainability initiatives, and community well-being.
 The company has been named one of “America’s Most Responsible Companies” by Newsweek and a Great Place to Work®.
 More information is available at www.calwatergroup.com.

 Media Contact